 Black-painted wooden beams carry a regal, graphic punch, serving as additional texture and pattern in a space.
 With such striking impact, they look best in roomy spaces and play beautifully off of complementary accents, such as floor-to-ceiling bookcases, organic textures, and cement floors.

 The pitched roof and white-painted ceiling beams are the focus in this otherwise simple, pattern-free room.
 When dealing with such a beautiful blank canvas, it's easy to add in just a few neutral but statement-making pieces to create the perfect laid-back living room.

 The unique, linear nature of these beams makes a sculptural impact in this bright bedroom.
 The focus is brought back down by a multicolored chair, lime green accent table, and yellow comforter and rug, proving once again that an all-white room with ceiling beams is the ideal blank canvas.

-A simple IKEA pendant hangs from the ceiling of this beachy bedroom with whitewashed ceiling beams.
+A simple pendant hangs from the ceiling of this beachy bedroom with whitewashed ceiling beams.
 Meanwhile, a blush pink circle on the back wall creates a focal point to anchor the eye.
 Add a few gray accents via the rug and bench and you have yourself a bedroom that's stunning in its simplicity.